Mutational Landscape of Pancreatic Neuroendocrine Tumors – Using the “Liquid Biopsy” to Study Genetic Evolution over Time and through Therapy

 Mutational Landscape of Pancreatic Neuroendocrine Tumors - Using the “Liquid Biopsy” to Study Genetic Evolution over Time and through Therapy

-Members: Nitya Raj, MD; Diane Reidy-Lagunes, MD, MS Locations: Memorial Sloan Kettering Cancer Center State: New York Year: 2017 Status: Active Grant Duration: 1 year
+Researchers: Nitya Raj, MD; Diane Reidy-Lagunes, MD, MS Locations: Memorial Sloan Kettering Cancer Center State: New York Year: 2017 Status: Active Grant Duration: 1 year Award: Pilot Project Award

 Leave it blank